 You can’t ace an audition if you don’t know that it exists in the first place.
-While many auditions can be found posted on bulletin boards or online on sites like Craigslist, some of the best opportunities are the ones you hear about from a friend, a student, teacher, or that guitarist you jammed with at a bar gig a few weeks back.
+While many auditions are posted on actual or virtual bulletin boards, some of the best opportunities are the ones you hear about from friends, fellow students, teachers, or industry peers.

 Ask About Gear and Consider Bringing Your Own

 It is perfectly appropriate to ask the band what equipment you should bring.
 The group may already have amps for you to plug in to, or they may expect you to bring your own.
 When in doubt, ask.
 Assuming that the auditioners are providing equipment for you could prove embarrassing for you.

 Dress the Part

 Your instrument isn’t the only thing that should look good when you audition.
 For better or worse, your overall vibe and appearance can make as much of a difference as to how well you play.
 Consider the type of gig you're trying to land and try to dress in line with what will be expected of you on show nights.

 Prep your equipment.
 Breaking a string or a stick in the audition is a terrible thing.
 You might be able to salvage the audition if your equipment malfunctions, but it is always much better to check everything prior to the audition.